Tamara Awerbuch-Friedlander: Sex-discrimination suit against Harvard

-Although Theda Skocpol had alleged gender bias in denial of tenure as early as 1980, Awerbuch-Friedlander is believed to be the first female Harvard Faculty member to file a lawsuit against Harvard University for sex discrimination.
+Although Theda Skocpol had alleged gender bias in denial of tenure as early as 1980, Awerbuch-Friedlander was believed to be the first female Harvard Faculty member to file a lawsuit against Harvard University for sex discrimination.
 The suit was "filed with the Middlesex County Superior Court in June 1997."

 Encouraged by her mentors, Richard Levins and Marvin Zelen, Awerbuch-Friedlander sought "nearly $1 million in lost wages and benefits, as well as a promotion at the HSPH" and argued "that Fineberg refused to promote her to a tenure-track position because she is a woman, despite the positive recommendation of the HSPH's selection committee of appointment and re-appointment (SCARP)."
 Intermittently from 1998 through 2007, the gender discrimination case was covered by the Harvard Crimson (campus media), The Boston Globe (local media), and Science magazine (professional and scientific print media).
 Science documented the case developments of the sex-discrimination case in its "News of the Week: Women in Science" section. and in Sciences SCIENCESCOPE two months later.
 Her sex discrimination lawsuit was based upon Harvard's denial of tenure to her, despite her significant accomplishments in her fields of expertise, biomathematics, epidemiology, biostatistics and public health.
 The University argued that no tenure track positions were open in her new department, after she had been reassigned from one department to another.
+It has been argued that proving sex discrimination in the sciences is very difficult.